RedHatInsights/curiosity-frontend/docs/development.md

 ## Development methodology and teams

 ### Dependency injection
-A primary focus for components in this application is about amplifying unit testing, dependency injection is key to this.
+A primary focus for components in this application is amplifying unit testing; dependency injection is central to that approach.

 Dependency injection within this codebase allows for lighter components focused on
 - display logic